 Skirt steak has gotten extremely popular in recent years, but bavette and hanger, if you can find them, are equally (if not more) delicious.
 They also tend to be less expensive.
-Because leaner cuts like this can be chewy if not cooked properly, be sure not to overcook and slice against the grain.
-Oh, and don’t forget the chimichurri—with tons of fresh herbs and a good hit of sherry vinegar it adds great zing.
+Because leaner cuts like this can be chewy if not cooked properly, be sure not to overcook, and slice against the grain.
+Oh, and don’t forget the chimichurri—with tons of fresh herbs and a good hit of sherry vinegar, it adds great zing.

 1. To make the chimichurri, combine the parsley, garlic, oregano, rosemary, thyme, bay leaf, and red pepper flakes in a food processor.
 Pulse until the herbs are finely chopped.
 Add the olive oil and vinegar and pulse to combine.
 Season the chimichurri to taste with salt and pepper and transfer to a bowl.
 Let stand for at least 1 hour before serving.
-The sauce will keep, refrigerated, for up to 2 days; let come to room temperature before serving.
+The sauce will keep, refrigerated, for up to 2 days; let it come to room temperature before serving.

-2. Take steak out of the fridge, season generously with salt and pepper, and let sit at room temperature while you prepare the coals.
+2. Take the steak out of the fridge, season generously with salt and pepper, and let sit at room temperature while you prepare the coals.

 4. When ready to grill, coat the steak in a little bit of olive oil, place on the hot side of the grill, and cook for about 3 minutes per side.

 5. Remove, let rest for 2 minutes, then slice against the grain and serve with chimichurri sauce.